codingwithhats/reposwithhats/README.md

-hardy har har har har with hats
+a hardy har har har har with hats